 Nepal Migration Profile Calls for Upskilling of Workers to Compete in Global Job Market

-18 December, Kathmandu – A new Nepal Migration Profile launched to coincide with International Migrants Day 2019 has called for skills development for Nepali workers to help them to compete in global job markets.
-The Profile was supported by the IOM Development Fund (IDF).
+Kathmandu – A new Nepal Migration Profile launched to coincide with International Migrants Day 2019 has called for skills development for Nepali workers to help them to compete in global job markets.
+The Profile was supported by the IOM Development Fund.

 The Profile characterizes Nepal’s migration situation as one of out-migration for employment.
-500,000 young Nepalis leave their country annually for work and currently Nepalis are working in well over 100 different countries around the world.
-Their remittances represent over 25 percent of the country’s GDP.
-Nearly 75 percent are unskilled or low skilled and the Profile calls for skills development for young people to enable them to find better employment opportunities both abroad and at home.
+Some 500,000 young Nepalis leave the country every year for work and currently Nepalis are working in over 100 different countries around the world.
+Their remittances represent over 25 per cent of Nepal’s GDP.
+Nearly 75 per cent are unskilled or low skilled and the Profile calls for more skills development for young people to enable them to find better employment opportunities both abroad and at home.

 Other recommendations in the Profile include: establishing a national coordination mechanism to address all government, non-government and private sector migration-related issues; ensuring full implementation and monitoring of current laws designed to protect migrant workers; expanding bilateral agreements with additional countries of destination which specify minimum working conditions; and continuing to monitor the operation and impact of restrictions on women migrating to certain countries.

 IOM Nepal Chief of Mission Lorena Lando highlighted the need for Nepali migration to be properly measured and understood, to ensure that positive impacts are harnessed and negative impacts are minimized.
 “We stand ready to support the Government in its efforts to address this complex relationship between migration and sustainable development in more coherent and holistic manner,” she said.